bufbuild/protobuf-es/packages/protoc-gen-es/README.md

   a.proto b.proto c.proto
 ```

-Note that `node_modules/.bin` to the `$PATH` needs to be added to the page so that the Protobuf compiler can find the
+Note that `node_modules/.bin` needs to be added to the `$PATH` so that the Protobuf compiler can find the plugin.
+This
-plugin.
-This happens automatically with npm scripts.
+happens automatically with npm scripts.

 If you use Yarn, versions v2 and above don't use a `node_modules` directory, so you need to change the variable a
 bit: